What You Need to Know About Floodplain Management

 You can visit the National Flood Insurance Program website for more information about flood insurance or call your insurance agent directly.

 *Risk Rating 2.0 Equity in Action.
 (2021, April). https://www.fema.gov/sites/default/files/documents/fema_rr-2.0-equity-action_0.pdf.

 Flood Warning System

-If flooding is imminent and evacuation of the city is advised, the City of Bellaire will notify you through local radio and Cable TV.
-The city will also be receiving information from the National Oceanic andamp; Atmospheric Administration (NOAA) weather radio station, which broadcasts 24 hours a day along with information from the National Weather Service (NWS) Office.
+If flooding is imminent and evacuation of the city is advised, the City of Bellaire will notify you through the City's listserve Notify Me, emergency notification system PrepareBellaire, social media, and Cable TV.
+The city will also be receiving information from the National Oceanic and Atmospheric Administration (NOAA) weather radio station, which broadcasts 24 hours a day along with information from the National Weather Service (NWS) Office.
 The local contact number is 713-668-0487.

 The following links can also be useful before, during, and after major flooding events:

 - Harris County Flood Control District - Flood Education Mapping Tool

 - Harris County River and Lake Water Levels